carlospnav/5newtechs/README.md

     movies that character was in
 * A movie page with some basic info and a list of characters.

+The pages that already have data, but are not yet stylized are the first and second ones:
+* List of characters
+* Character detail page

 ## What you need to do:

-So far, only the first and second pages have been created with no styling whatsoever.

 Your tasks are to:
 * Create the movie page
 * Stylize everything according to the Zeplin project

+You do not need to create an index page for listing all the movies.
+The movies should be linked from the character details page.
+Each movie in the character page should link to the appropriate movie.

-Each movie in the character page should link to the appropriate movie and each character in the movie page should be linked to the appropriate character.
+Each character in the movie page should be linked to the appropriate character.

+We don't have images in the API, but considering there are only a few movies, grab your favorite posters from Google Images and use them.

 _Testing is also a requirement, so please test the components you create or reuse._